tastapod/snitcher/website/content/_index.md

 These groups are generated from the raw host files on Steven Black's [unified hosts project](https://github.com/StevenBlack/hosts).

+_Disclaimer: I make no claims or warranty for the veracity or accuracy of any of the source lists.
+In particular categorising something as "fake news" may be a matter of opinion.
+I just want to make them easier to consume from Little Snitch.
+I am not a lawyer.
+Use these at your own risk.
+You can always explicitly override false positives._

 ## The rule groups

 - Unified (adware + malware) [subscribe][subscribe-unified], [rule group file](/rules/unified.lsrules)